ZivSimchoni/Zwiki/docs/Wiki/Android.md

 -   [NewPipe](https://newpipe.net) - Free and open source YouTube client for Android.
 -   [Tubular](https://github.com/polymorphicshade/Tubular) - AKA NewPipe X SponsorBlock - Same as NewPipe with SponsorBlock integrated.

+### Podcasts

+-   [AntennaPod](https://antennapod.org/download/) - AnthenaPod is open-source and you can subscribe to any RSS feed, it respects your privacy while giving you full control and supports offline listening.

 ## Passwords And Security

 ### Passwords Managers